twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.
 * **TPROGRESSFORM** – Progress window.
 The cursor for this form is **Busy**.
 The default push button is **Cancel**.
 * **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help: Register**).
-This removes the splash screen on startup and enables most features disabled in versions 6.0 and 8.0 until 12.0.2539.
+This removes the splash screen on startup and the **Buy** menu and enables most features disabled in versions 6.0 and 8.0 until 12.0.2539.
 * **TRESOURCEEDITORDLG** – In old versions only, used when editing resources.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Used when adding glyph members to a composite glyph.
 The default push button is **OK**.
 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after a grace period of 30 days.